 On the other hand, transfers through an international money transfer company are not instant!
 You can read more about how long does an international money transfer takes here.
 We have a dedicated article for that about are is sending money abroad instant.
 The fastest way is to use debit card for money transfers but it’s more expensive and only applicable for small transfers.

 How good are the rates for large money transfers?

 With that being said, if you’re very sensitive on the price you’re going to pay then you should compare different recommended brokers and ask for quotes to see which one is offering the best deal for your money at that same day.
-While currency brokers are the best way to transfer money abroad in our book, their margins are set in stone and you could even squeeze them further by window-shopping and negotiating.
+While currency brokers are the best way to send large amounts of money abroad in our book, their margins are set in stone and you could even squeeze them further by window-shopping and negotiating.

 For large international transfers, improving the rate you’re getting even by a small percentage could add up to a lot of money.
 Choosing the cheapest way to send money overseas can make a substantial differences in your personal finances, and examples are available below.

 |Scenario||Amount||How much you pay with a 2.5% margin||How much you pay with a 1% margin||How much you pay with a 0.7% margin|

 |Transfer money from UK to USA||£10,000||£250||£100||£70|